-- Do not smoke when refueling, and keep away from sparks, flames, or other sources of ignition. - Stop engine before refueling. - Refuel in a well-ventilated area.
-Do not stand or sit on the watercraft while refueling in case of fire. - Take care not to spill gasoline.
+- Do not smoke when refueling, and keep away from sparks, flames, or other sources of ignition. - Stop engine before refueling. - Refuel in a well-ventilated area with the watercraft in a horizontal position. - Do not stand or sit on the watercraft while refueling in case of fire. - Take care not to spill gasoline.
 If gasoline spills, wipe it up immediately with dry rags.
 Always properly dispose of gasoline-soaked rags. - Avoid overfilling the fuel tank.
 Stop filling when the fuel level just reaches the bottom of the filler tube.
-Do not fill up the filler tube because fuel expands as it warms up and could overflow. - Tighten the filler cap securely after refueling. - If you should swallow some gasoline, inhale a lot of gasoline vapor, or get gasoline in your eyes, get immediate medical attention. - If any gasoline spills onto your skin, immediately wash with soap and water.
+Do not fill up the filler tube because fuel expands as it warms up and could overflow.
+If temporarily leaving the watercraft with a full fuel tank, do not leave it in direct sunlight.
+Leave it in a well-ventilated area with the watercraft in a horizontal position. - Tighten the filler cap securely after refueling. - If you should swallow some gasoline, inhale a lot of gasoline vapor, or get gasoline in your eyes, get immediate medical attention.

+If any gasoline spills onto your skin, immediately wash with soap and water.
 Change clothing if gasoline spills on it.